Key takeaways

 Investing in international stocks

-International stocks can contribute to a well-diversified portfolio.
+International stocks should be part of a well-diversified portfolio.
 “We believe global stocks represent a reasonable opportunity, as they offer more attractive valuations than U.S. stocks,” says Haworth.

-Haworth says an emerging market index may be an effective way to incorporate into your portfolio a position in China’s market.
-“Along with its significant Chinese weighting, emerging market indices also provide exposure to other markets that help diversify investors away from potential risks arising from investing exclusively in China’s market.”
+Haworth says an emerging market index, where Chinese stocks play a prominent role, may be an effective way to incorporate into your portfolio a position in China’s market.

 Any changes to your investment strategy should be consistent with your goals, time horizon and risk appetite.
 Talk with your U.S. Bank wealth professional to review your current financial plan and determine whether there is an opportunity to incorporate emerging market stocks – with exposure to China – into your broader, well-diversified portfolio.